sanger/limber/README.md

 ## Initial Setup (using native installation)

-Because Limber relies on SequenceScape as a backend, SequenceScape and it's jobs can be started first.
-SequenceScape **will** work standalone without Limber.
+Because Limber is only a frontend that relies on SequenceScape as a backend, SequenceScape and it's jobs **must** be started first.
+SequenceScape **will** work standalone without Limber, Limber **won't** run without SequenceScape.

 > Note that this will require SequenceScape to have already been [setup](https://github.com/sanger/sequencescape/blob/develop/README.md) before